 1. Caffeinated tea or coffee

-The caffeine in black or green tea and coffee can help treat asthma.
-It works similarly to popular asthma medication theophylline, which opens up the airways.
-Caffeine has the ability to improve breathing function in people with asthma for up to four hours.
-So black tea and coffee can help with an asthma attack in an emergency when you’re without your inhaler.
+The caffeine in black or green tea and coffee is believed to help treat asthma.
+It works similarly to the popular asthma medication theophylline, which opens up the airways.

 2. Eucalyptus essential oil

 According to a 2013 research review, essential oils have anti-inflammatory properties that may help treat asthma.
 One of these is eucalyptus essential oil.

 It’s important to note that research has found that essential oils, including eucalyptus, release potentially dangerous chemicals.
 More evidence is needed, but these substances may make asthma symptoms worse.

 Because the FDA doesn’t monitor essential oils, it’s also important that you research the brands you choose for: